This low profile clamp idea came about as I wanted to machine a large plate that was too large for the milling vice.

 You want these as tight together as possible before you even apply the load with the grub screws – you could clamp these with some G-clamps whilst you’re fixing them in place.

 Then carefully apply the load with the grub screws.
+There you have the low profile clamp.

 I will have to do some calculations to calculate the maximum force I can apply in this way.